HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{e} live in an increasingly connected world where the desire to interact with people remotely is ever-growing.
-However, there are still many unsolved problems with remote connectivity, perhaps the most notable being immersive audio.
-Immersive audio is what we experience in our everyday lives; some sounds are close to us, some are far away, some are moving, some are static, and all come from different directions.
-The loss of the acoustic spatial dimension, as well as of physical interactions with sound, can lead to the frustration we often feel when communicating remotely (e.g. \cite{Lokki2004}).
+\IEEEPARstart{R}{emote} interaction has grown in use in recent years, however, there are still many unsolved problems with remote connectivity.
+A common issue is the lack of immersive audio in these virtual interactions.
+Immersive audio is what people experience in their everyday lives; some sounds are close, some are far away, some are moving, some are static, and all come from different directions.
+The loss of the acoustic spatial dimension, as well as the physical interactions with sound, can lead to the frustration people often feel when communicating remotely (e.g. \cite{Lokki2004}).
 This is immediately apparent in online meetings when multiple participants try to speak simultaneously or struggle to hear what others are saying.
 This problem worsens when some participants are present in person and others online.
-However, this need not be the case, and realistic immersive audio attempts to solve this problem by making the transition from real to virtual audio seamless.
+However, this need not be the case, and realistic immersive audio attempts to contribute to solving this problem by making the transition from real to virtual audio seamless.

 Furthermore, improvements to online communication are not the only aim.
-In recent years the prevalence of \ac{VR} and \ac{AR} devices, as well as \ac{3D} video games, auditory displays and hearing assistive devices \cite{Vickers2021}, has led to a demand for more realistic \ac{3D} audio rendering.
-Therefore, the need for better immersive audio solutions is becoming increasingly vital to the modern world.
+In recent years, the prevalence of \ac{VR} and \ac{AR} devices, as well as \ac{3D} video games, auditory displays and hearing assistive devices \cite{Vickers2021}, has led to a demand for more realistic \ac{3D} audio rendering.
+Therefore, the need for better immersive audio solutions is becoming increasingly relevant to the modern world.

 One way to achieve high realism in immersive audio is to place the listener in the centre of a large spherical loudspeaker array and play different sounds from different directions in space.
 Unfortunately, although this solution works well in an acoustic lab and could be used in cinemas and other large venues, it is not practical beyond these controlled settings.
 It is also costly and only works well for the small number of participants at the centre of the array.
-A more practical solution exploits the fact that humans have two auditory sensors (i.e. two ears); in theory, we should only need two speakers (i.e. in-ear headphones) to generate the correct sound at those sensors.
-The problem then becomes how sounds at the start of the two ear canals are realistically generated to mimic real-world 3D audio accurately \cite{Wightman1989}, and more specifically, how this can be adapted for individual listeners.
+A more practical solution exploits the fact that humans have two auditory sensors (i.e. two ears); in theory, we should only need two speakers (i.e. in-ear headphones) to generate the correct sound at those sensors, performing what is commonly referred to as binaural (i.e. involving the two ears) spatialisation.